plabayo/rama/docs/book/src/proxies/intro.md

         Proxy — An intermediary program which acts as both a server and a client for the purpose of making requests on behalf of other clients.
          Requests are serviced internally or by passing them on, with possible translation, to other servers.
-A proxy MUST implement both the client and server requirements of this specification.
         <p>— <a href="https://www.rfc-editor.org/rfc/pdfrfc/rfc3507.txt.pdf">RFC 3507 (ICAP)</a></p>
     </div>
 </div>